aestears/CO-Sgs-paper/README.md

 was published in Ecology in 2022.
 Readers can use these scripts to replicate our analyses.
-Data used in these anlyses include previously published data sets that are detailed in the manuscript as well as novel data that is archived in a Dryad repository indicated in the manuscript.
+Data used in these anlyses include previously published data sets that are detailed in the manuscript as well as novel data that is archived in [this](https://datadryad.org/stash/dataset/doi:10.5061/dryad.31zcrjdp5) Dryad repository .
 Scripts should be run in numerical order, starting with "0_NearestNeighborCalcs.R"